Rose Agnes (Varmette) Harrington

 At Rose’s request there will be no calling hours.

-A Funeral Mass will be conducted at time and date to be announced.
+A Funeral Mass will be conducted at 11 a.m. on Friday, Feb.
+28, at The Church of St. Mary’s/St. Paul’s Church, on the park in Hudson Falls with Rev. Robert Powhida officiating.

-Rite of Committal will be private and at the convenience of the family in the spring.
+The Rite of Committal will be in the spring at Union Cemetery.

+In lieu of flowers, memorial donations in Rose’s memory can be made to S.P.C.A. of Upstate New York, 588 Queensbury Ave., Queensbury, NY 12804.

 Add an entry as